How to Create a Response Message

 - Adds a new protocol (binding) header to the new message—this is optional, and is here simply to show how this works between SOAP and REST bindings (it's ignored by the REST binding).

 Step 4 - Preserve Binding Headers - Optional

 Edit the operation, select Header Propagation, and set Preserved Binding Headers to all, or add the specific header you want to pass through the downstream binding in this list.

 This is only needed if you want to pass specific headers back to the consumer.
-For REST consumers you would typically enable Preserve Transport Headers and would use the setTransportHeaders() function:
+For REST consumers you would typically enable Preserve Transport Headers and would use the setTransportHeaders() function, as shown below.

 headers = processContext.getVariable("newMsg").getTransportHeaders(); headers.add("HeaderName", "headerValue");